lthaibinh/CS-recommendation-system/README.md

 ---

-🔥 **Your recommendation engine is now up and running!**
+**Your recommendation engine is now up and running!**
 Enjoy experimenting with the system — build new models, extend endpoints, or customize UI components.

 ---

-Happy building! 🚀
+🎄✨🎆 Merry Christmas & Happy Coding 🚀🔥